livelink/jsonrpc2/README.markdown

     auth_with JSONRPC2::BasicAuth.new({'apiuser' => 'secretword'})

 > Specify authentication method that should be used to verify the access credentials before printing.
 See {JSONRPC2::BasicAuth} for examples/info.

+## Development

+- Run `bin/setup` to build a local docker image
+- Run `bin/test` to run the test suite
+- Run `bin/run-example` to run the example JSONRPC API from within docker container